Asgar Ali: Edible coatings keep fruits and vegetables fresh

 The Green Revolution of the 1960s, which introduced modern fertilizers and pesticides to crops worldwide, enabled incredible advances in not only yields, but in pest-resistence of fruits and vegetables.
 Today in 2012, farmers face a world of more limited resources of water and land.
 What’s more, nearly one-third of fruits and vegetables grown for food worldwide today goes to waste uneaten, according to a study by the United Nations.
 In developing nations such as Malaysia, which exports bananas and mangos, 40 percent spoils before it reaches market.
 Ali Asgar told EarthSky:

-Our edible coating is biodegradable.
+Our edible coating is biodegradable, according to Asgar Ali.
 It’s eco-friendly.
 It’s toxically safe.
 It’s regarded as a GRS, Generally Regarded as Safe, from the FAO, the FDA and several other food legislations.
 It also reduces water losses.
 It’s delays ripenings.
 It enhances aesthetic and sensory attributes.
 It slows down gas exchange by providing a semi-permeable barrier.
 It prevents mechanical injury.
 It also preserves the vital chemicals and anti-oxidants in the fruits.

 In other words, these natural coatings for fruits and vegetables not only save on refrigeration but also slow their ripening by controlling the exchange of CO2 and oxygen.
 The hard part in making them, said Ali, is that the coatings have to be tailored to the food, be it tomatoes or bananas.
 He explained how gum arabic food coatings differ from other coatings, such as wax used on apples.